January 12, 2018

 Sheri Trahern, CEO and chief administrative officer, St. Thomas More Hospital (Cañon City), was honored by the Colorado Hospital Association (CHA) with the American Hospital Association (AHA) 2017 Grassroots Champion award.
 Each year, AHA partners with the state hospital associations to recognize the achievements of grassroots leaders who effectively deliver the hospital message to elected officials; help broaden the base of community support for hospitals; and advocate tirelessly on behalf of patients, hospitals and communities.

 June 5, 2017

 Today, the Colorado Hospital Association (CHA) launched an opioid safety pilot in eight Colorado hospitals and three freestanding emergency departments (FSEDs).
-This initiative will be one of the largest opioid research efforts in the United States.
+This initiative will be one of the largest opioid quality improvement projects in the United States.
 Colorado is at the center of the U.S. opioid epidemic with the 12th highest rate of misuse and abuse of prescription opioids across all 50 states.
 Colorado hospitals, especially the emergency departments (EDs), are in a strong position to reduce opioid administration.
 CHA is committed to improving the quality of care and the safety of patients in hospitals and health systems across the state.

 May 10, 2017